 Each of these issues are time sensitive and requires that the parties meet certain requirements within a given amount of time in order to protect their rights.
 At Kearney, McWilliams & Davis, PLLC, we have experienced attorneys ready to solve your problems.
 We are in a strong position to help you resolve your conflicts as quickly and cost-effectively as possible.

 Unfortunately, not all real estate transactions are successful, resulting in losses and damage to property, tangible or intangible.
-We assist our clients with evictions, contract disputes, mechanics lien and construction disputes, eminent domain proceedings, title disputes, loan service and foreclosure issues, and receivership matters.
 Real property litigation often involves very sensitive timing, notice, and disclosure requirements, as well as strict procedures established by the courts.
-We stay ahead of the statutes, regulations, and deadlines, cutting down the time our client's property is held up in a complicated eviction, boundary dispute, or other cloud-causing proceedings.
+We stay ahead of the statutes, regulations, and deadlines, cutting down the time our client’s property is held up in a complicated eviction, boundary dispute, or other cloud-causing proceedings.
 We assist our clients with:

 If you have serious defects with the home you just closed on, there may be methods to make sure you get proper compensation.
 If your home seller, seller’s agent, or home inspector has done any of the following you will be able to sue them:

 Kearney, McWilliams & Davis are here to help you through this frustrating and complicated process.
 Our attorneys are skilled in representing recent homebuyers against the negligence of their sellers.